an301/PetrDrop/README.md

 ### 💡 Author

-Made with by Kaelyn Sung,
+Made with by Kaelyn Sung, Sanaa Bebal,

 ---